makagan/SSI_Projects/README.md

-# Machine learning For Collider Physics Project for SSI 2023
+# Machine Learning For Colliders Project for SSI 2023

 This project will explore LHC Jet data sets and enable participants to develop ML models for jets, such as for classification or generative